BA-BEL/movie-analysis-DABC-P1/README.md

 ### Two Decades Of Movies: An analysis of movies available in Australia on Netflix, Stan and Amazon Prime.
 ----

+##Project Overview:

+This analysis was conducted to research:

+- which platform provides the best quality of film on average;

+- which genres have brought the most success over a 20 year period;

+- which platform's films have the most diverse range of countries of origin;

+- which platform hosts the most profitable films?

+Data was sourced from IMDb and TMDb.

 ## Project Objectives:

 1. Retrieve dataset for movies from 2000-2023 with information on their availability on three streaming platforms: Netflix, Amazon Prime Video and Stan.